schottky diode basics

 This page describes schottky diode basics and schottky diode merits and its applications.

 Schottky diode is one of the many microwave semiconductor devices in use today.

 Figure-1 is the circuit symbol of the schottky diode.
 The diode is constructed on a thin silicon(n+ type) substrate by growing epitaxially on n-type active layer of about 2 micron thickness.
-A thin SiO2 layer is grown thermally over this ative layer.
+A thin SiO2 layer is grown thermally over this active layer.
 Metal semiconductor junction is formed by depositing metal over SiO2.

 Schottky diodes exhibit square law characteristics.
 They have high burnout ratings.
-The offer 1/f noise.
+They offer 1/f noise.
 They offer better reliability compare to point contact diodes.
 These are the advantages (merits or benefits) of schottky diode.

 Schottky diode Applications

 When the schottky diode is forward biased, the major carriers (i.e. electrons) can be easily injected from highly doped n-semiconductor

 material into the metal.

 When it is reverse biased, the barrier height becomes too high for the electrons to cross and no conduction will happen.
 These applications are very useful.